 - Professional DSP signal processing.

-This is currently the most common church size category found in many parishes.
+This is currently the most common church size found in many parishes nationwide.

-Facilities with capacities exceeding 700 attendees typically require a professionally engineered audio system.
+Churches with capacities exceeding 700 attendees generally require professionally engineered systems.

 - Large floor area.